 Eight college football teams most hurt by losing spring transfer portal window

-There are eight college football teams that were hurt the most by the loss of the spring transfer portal window.
-CBS Sports provided the list!
+In the past, college football teams have been able to take advantage of a second transfer portal window to bolster the roster and we’ve seen a lot of player movement in the past after three months of offseason training and spring practice.
+Now, though, that is not the case with no spring portal window.

-These teams usually can take advantage of the second transfer portal window to bolster the roster and we’ve seen a lot of player movement in the past after three months of offseason training and spring practice.
+It’s an adjustment that some teams are struggling with.
+There are eight college football teams that were hurt the most by the loss of the spring transfer portal window, according to CBS Sports.

 So let’s dive into which college football teams were hurt the most as the calendar shifted to one portal window.
 We’ll go with an intriguing pick to start.